bogdanvrublevsky/link-generator/README.md

 # link-generator
-Simple app for constructing link urls with additional arguments like utm_source etc. You can find the bets version here https://bogdanvrublevsky.github.io/link-generator/
+Simple app for constructing link urls with additional arguments like utm_source etc. You can find the beta version here https://bogdanvrublevsky.github.io/link-generator/

 # to do
 - multiple languages